-Since we already played around with M Night Shyamalan's plot twists with Sixth Sense and Unbreakable, let’s get more complicated, with a triple plot twist from The Village.
+Since we already played around with M Night Shyamalan's Sixth Sense and Unbreakable, let’s get more complicated, with a triple twist from The Village.

 That’s set up in some more obvious ways.
 We know they all had harsh traumas, and they don’t want to go back, but they're hoping for a better world.